Brandon702/Archelife-Legacy/Assets/Scripts/README.txt

 	LevelLoadingController - Used to load levels either Async or normally

 	MenuController - Controls the game panels
+		Panels - To use the panel system, you need to tag or name them with the correct convention That would be keywords such as the following: MainMenu,Resume,Options,Instructions,Credits, & Pause.

 Game - Game Specific Scripts, DO NOT use this section for universal and generic features.